careweather/oneil/README.md

 ### Oneil has a bug

-Ideally, just tell Patrick about the bug, but if you want to try and fix it yourself, here are some things that will help:
+You can report bugs using the issues section on Github.
+If you want to try and fix a bug yourself, here are some things that will help:

 To edit Oneil, you'll need to clone it and install it with the editable flag (-e), which ensures the pip install tracks your local changes.